 The A.V.A.
 Ballet Theatre is the resident ballet company of the Pioneer Center for Performing Arts, and highlights principal dancers from around the United States, as well as local and regional dancers and performers.
 Enjoy classics such as Swan Lake and the Nutcracker, and an array of contemporary productions.

-The Pioneer Center for the Performing Arts hosts several Broadway productions each season.
-The 2019-20 season includes shows such as A Christmas Story, Jersey Boys, An American in Paris, Waitress and more.
+The Pioneer Center for the Performing Arts hosts several Broadway productions each season during the Broadway Comes to Reno series.
+Recent seasons have featured shows such as Hamilton, Jersey Boys, An American in Paris, Waitress and more.
 As you can see, there’s something for every type of audience!

-In addition to the Reno Chamber Orchestra’s regular-season performances, it also presents the annual Nevada Chamber Music Festival, featuring some of the finest musicians in the world.
-During the regular season, audiences can enjoy internationally-acclaimed musicians led by renowned conductor, Maestro Kuchar.
+In addition to the Reno Chamber Orchestra‘s regular-season performances, it also presents the annual Nevada Chamber Music Festival, featuring some of the finest musicians in the world.
+During the regular season, audiences can enjoy internationally-acclaimed musicians led by renowned conductor, Maestro Kuo.